Carolina Wren (Thryothorus ludovicianus)

 Plans: Orthwein designed a nestbox specifically for Carolina Wrens - click here to download plans as PDF or Word document.
 They are easy to construct.

-Nestbox Location: Wrens are territorial.
+Nestbox Location: Carolina Wren's may chose inconvenient places to nest in (e.g., a motorcycle helmet, a hanging plant, a folded lawnchair seat cushion, a boot) but remember that it is illegal to disturb the active nest of a native bird without a permit.
 May build nest in tree cavities/crotches/upturned roots, vines, conifers, roots, tree stumps, abandoned cars, garages, cofee cans, porches, rafters, shoes, helmets, shelves, mailboxes, stone walls, pockets of a coat, hanging bags, covers of propane tanks, tin cans, baskets, pails, pitchers, empty boxes, mailboxes, old hornet's nests, paper sack, patio umbrellas, trailer hitches, covered gas grills, folded over seat cushions, sometimes in an unused cupboard or mantel shelf inside a house (entering through an open window,) etc. Nests are seldom more than 10 feet above the ground (Bent.)

-Recommended distance between nestboxes: There are not many studies of competition between Carolina, House and Bewick's Wrens.
+Recommended distance between nestboxes: Wrens are territorial.
+There are not many studies of competition between Carolina, House and Bewick's Wrens.

 Monitoring: May abandon nests during construction or egg laying if disturbed (or female is captured).
 Some show no fear of humans when nesting in outbuildings.
 Adult may chatter loudly when nest area is approached.
 When roosting, flushed birds often return.
 Female may not flush when nest is monitored, unless she is touched.
 DO NOT OPEN BOX ON OR AFTER DAY 8 AS NESTLINGS MAY FLEDGE PREMATURELY.